-Prof. Koenderink received various distinctions, including an NWO VIDI (2008), elected membership of the Young Academy of the KNAW (2008), ERC Starting Grant (2013), NWO VICI (2019) and the P-G. de Gennes Prize (2018).
+Prof. Koenderink received various distinctions, including an NWO VIDI (2008), elected membership of the Young Academy of the KNAW (2008), ERC Starting Grant (2013), NWO VICI (2019), the P-G. de Gennes Prize (2018), and the Dresden Physics Prize (2020).
 She is a co-recipient of the NWO-Gravitation program Basyc (2017-2027) and she led the NWO-Unilever Industrial Partnership Programme Hybrid Soft Matter (2014-2019).
-She is the Chair of the NWO Round Table Physics since 2017 and a member of the Scientific Advisory Board of the INM-Leibniz Institute of New Materials in Saarbrücken, Germany (since 2016).
-She is a member of the editorial board of the journals Soft Matter (since 2017) and European Physical Journal E (since 2012).
-Koenderink published >100 peer-reviewed papers with >3500 citations (h-index 36, ISI).
-She gave >70 invited conference talks, 40 invited seminars, and many lectures at international graduate schools and popular seminars.

 - M. Dogterom, G.H.
-Koenderink, Actin–microtubule crosstalk in cell biology, Nature Reviews Molecular Cell Biology 20 (2019) 38-54
+Koenderink, Actin–microtubule crosstalk in cell biology, Nature Reviews Molecular Cell Biology 20 (2019) 38-5

 - J. Alvarado, M. Sheinman, A. Sharma, F.C.
 MacKintosh, G.H.
 Koenderink, Force percolation of contractile active gels, Soft Matter, 13(24): 5624-5644 (2017)